Community mourns the 10 victims killed as authorities probe motive behind massacre

 Sabika Sheikh, a student from Pakistan who was at Santa Fe High School for an exchange program, was also killed.

-Freshman Peter Matuza said he was in art class when he heard two explosions and ducked under a table.
+Santa Fe High School freshman Peter Matuza said he was in art class Friday morning when he heard two explosions and ducked under a table.

-The gunman shot Peter's friend with a shotgun before turning and opening fire with a revolver, Peter told ABC News.
+The gunman shot Matuza's friend with a shotgun before turning and opening fire with a revolver, Matuza told ABC News.

-Students were running and screaming and one student flipped a table over for cover, Peter said.
+Students were running and screaming, and one student flipped a table over for cover, Matuza said.

 "He could have killed me right there," he said.

-The gunman then "walked through a closet that went straight to the adjacent art room and began opening fire in there, as well," Peter said.
+The gunman then "walked through a closet that went straight to the adjacent art room and began opening fire in there, as well," Matuza said.

-Pagourtzis allegedly wrote in journals that he wanted to carry out the shooting and then commit suicide, but he gave himself up to authorities, according to Abbott.
+Pagourtzis allegedly wrote in journals that he wanted to carry out the shooting and then commit suicide.
+But he ultimately gave himself up to authorities, according to Abbott.

 Pagourtzis also allegedly stated during the interview that he did not shoot students he liked "so he could have his story told," the affidavit states.